DanielCdOliveira/projeto3-driveneats/README.md

 ## Features

-- users can choose one item from each category
+- Users can choose one item from each category
-- when all categories are complete the user can finish the order
+- When all categories are complete the user can finish the order
-- modal with order summary
+- Modal with order summary
-- redirect to whatsapp with order summary
+- Redirect to whatsapp with order summary
-- css class changes dynamically with javascript
+- Css class changes dynamically with javascript

 ### Deploy
 - Deploy using [GitHub Pages](https://danielcdoliveira.github.io/projeto3-driveneats/)